DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 #### Section 5:
 - Can you investigate all kubectl subcommands?
+- (Follow up from Dani: Creating a pod loading the configs from a configmap was really tough.
+You need to work on this!
+- What objects can you find on the kube-system namespace that you can copy and paste around?
+- Give pod design patterns a google!
+- Give liveness and readiness probes a look, even though these are only part of the CKAD course

+#### Section 7:
+- (Follow up from Dani: There's definitely some learning to be done as far as troubleshooting a broken cluster (as in when you can't use kubectl)

 Check the FAQ here to mentally prepare a list of commands you'll use: